ayushjoshi45/Airbnb-Full-Stack-Project/README.md

 ## Features

-✅ User Authentication
+✅ User Authentication: Users can sign up, log in, and manage their profiles securely.

-✅ Create, Read, Update, Delete Listings
+✅ Create, Read, Update, Delete Listings (CRUD): Users can list properties, edit details, view all listings, and delete them if necessary.

-✅ Responsive UI
+✅ Responsive UI: The project includes a responsive design built using Bootstrap to ensure a seamless experience across devices.

+##Prerequisites

+Before running the project, make sure you have the following installed:

+Node.js (v14 or higher)

+MongoDB (local or cloud-based)

+Git

 ## How to Run Locally